Sevi (band)

 Sevi is a Bulgarian rock band from Sofia.
 The current members are Svetlana "Sevi" Bliznakova (lead vocals), Ivo Galabov (lead guitar), Rally Velinov (bass guitar) and Nick Nikolaev (drums, percussion).
-The band describes their music genre as heart rock, a name given to their style due to the emotional, heartfelt content and message of their songs.
+The band describes their music genre as heart rock, a name given to their style due to the emotional content, and message of their songs.

 Their debut album, What Lies Beyond, was released on June 14, 2012, in Bulgaria.
 There were four singles to the album, along with music videos.
 The first two ("Can't Stand the Pain" and "Limited Edition") were released before the album, and the other two, "Victim" and "Speed Up" came a few months after.
 On April 23, 2014, Sevi released "On My Own", the first single to their second studio album The Battle Never Ends.
 The band has released 4 studio albums so far and a LIVE acoustic DVD from 2013.

-Over the years, Sevi has captured the public attention with their original and recognizable style, powerful female vocals and melodic songs, and has lined up among some of the most successful rock and metal bands in Bulgaria.
+Over the years, Sevi has lined up among some of the most successful rock and metal bands in Bulgaria.

-The band has been part of the lineup of the biggest festivals in Bulgaria and has had numerous concerts in Europe.
+The band has been part of the line-up of the biggest festivals in Bulgaria and has had numerous concerts in Europe.
 Their music has been highly appreciated by artists such as Johnny Gioeli (Hardline, Axel Rudi Pell, Crush 40), Thomas Vikstrom (Therion), Jen Majura (Evanescence), Luca Princiotta (Doro Pesch), who also participated in collaborations with Sevi in their albums.

 Sevi has also been invited to open the shows for Europe, Black Stone Cherry, Tom Keifer, Hollywood Vampires and Evanescence in Sofia.

 History

 2005–2010: Sevi solo career

-In 2005, Svetlana "Sevi" Bliznakova was invited by Italian record producer Rocco Milano to take part in a CD compilation with the song “On My Own, which she had co-written with Pino Biaggioli.
+In 2005, Svetlana "Sevi" Bliznakova was invited by Italian record producer Rocco Milano to take part in a CD compilation with the song "On My Own, which she had co-written with Pino Biaggioli.
 The song was recorded with the Italian rock band "Eldritch" and in the beginning of 2014, was re-arranged and re-recorded by Sevi.
 Bliznakova is (as of 2016) the only Bulgarian singer to have performed in the show Sky Italia in "Club Lost" during the Sanremo Music Festival in 2007.
 She co-writes many new songs with Rally Velinov, himself a musician and songwriter, who arranges many of Bliznakova's compositions.
 Velinov later went on to become the bass player, and a key figure in the band.
 In the summer of 2008, Bliznakova recorded 11 new songs in collaboration with Velinov and guitarist Peter Bratanov.
 In January 2010, she solidified the idea to create a wider platform and develop her career and claiming a stake in the music business.
 Together with Velinov, Bliznakova started a band, which she named after her own nickname, Sevi.
 With this, she makes the band, in essence, an extension of herself.